 I couldn’t believe it either.
 I double and triple checked the math.

 This tax rate increases significantly with additional income from here.
 Notice that the bracket that our study has followed is basically in brackets below 4%.
 All of those mixed together create a low overall tax bracket.

 Looking at our financial plans, we must pay attention to situations that may put us in higher tax brackets.
 We, of course, are here to help with any of your questions.

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual, nor intended to be a substitute for specific individualized tax advice.
-LPL Financial and Veater Financial Group do not offer tax advice.
+SagePoint Financial nor its representatives offer tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.
 Hypothetical example is for illustrative purposes and is not representative of any specific situation.
 Your results may vary.